-Sparklo Collected 70 Million Bottles And Cans Across The MENA Region
+Sparklo Collected 70 Million Bottles and Cans Across the MENA region

 Over 350,000 users have engaged with Sparklo’s AI-powered Sparklomats across the region.
 Through their participation, more than 57,500 kilograms of aluminium cans and over 1.6 million kg of plastic items have been collected.
 The highest number of recyclables collected in a single day at one location reached 11,000.

-Maxim Kaplevich, Founder and CEO of Sparklo , commented, "Encouraging greener habits in local communities is key to making a real environmental impact.
-Sparklo's innovative approach has already delivered impressive results-reducing over 10.5 million kilograms of CO emissions.
-This milestone demonstrates the effectiveness of making recycling both rewarding and accessible, helping conserve resources, minimize landfill waste, and improve waste management efficiency."
+Maxim Kaplevich, founder and CEO of Sparklo, commented: “Encouraging greener habits in local communities is key to making a real environmental impact.
+Sparklo’s innovative approach has already delivered impressive results—reducing over 10.5 million kilograms of CO₂ emissions.
+This milestone demonstrates the effectiveness of making recycling both rewarding and accessible, helping conserve resources, minimize landfill waste, and improve waste management efficiency.”

 Sparklo has established several key partnerships with leading private and government entities in the UAE, including ADNOC, Dubai Municipality, Carrefour, and more, to support its sustainability initiatives.
 The company also operates in countries such as Saudi Arabia, Oman, Qatar, India, Thailand, Vietnam, Kazakhstan, and Georgia, among others where it continues to drive the adoption of its AI-driven recycling technology and help reduce carbon emissions.